| Lecture / Seminar 8: The "other half" of CA - categories

 the baby's mommy; still less that she picked up her baby because it

 cried.
 Yet these are two judgements that we make automatically.
+This simple observation revealed a very powerful engine that

 people used in their talk.
 The childish author of those two sentences